 I first discovered the beauty of this with National Emerald Aisle, as I’ve consistently had great experiences with National.
 National status is offered with several premium credit cards, so the status is easy to get, and the perks are good.

 But National isn’t competitively priced in all markets, so having status with Hertz has proven incredibly valuable as well.
 I’ve used Hertz a lot more since picking up the Venture X, and I’ve found the experience to be nearly comparable to what I’ve had with National, which is great.

 Being able to skip the rental counter and instead pick out my car sure makes life easier.
 I now rent from either Hertz or National, whichever is cheaper.

 The Capital One Venture X offers Hertz President’s Circle elite status as a perk for both the primary cardmember and authorized users.
 It’s awesome to see Capital One offering a rental car elite status that you won’t get with the premium cards of Amex or Chase.

 President’s Circle is top-tier status elite status with Hertz, and offers a guaranteed upgrade, the ability to select a car from the President’s Circle section, bonus points, and a lot more.

 On top of that, the card is also a Visa Infinite, and therefore offers perks and/or elite status with Avis, National, and Silvercar.

-If you’re getting the Capital One Venture X, do you plan on using the Hertz President’s Circle status?
-Anyone have experience with the status to share?
+If you’re a Capital One Venture X cardmember, have you used the Hertz President’s Circle status?
+What was your experience like?